-His research areas include trade law, international economic law and Chinese law.
-His journal articles and book chapters have appeared in highly-recognized journals and books published in America, Britain, Canada, China, Germany, the Netherlands, and Switzerland, including the Journal of World Trade (2010, 2012) and Cornell International Law Journal.
+His research areas include international economic law and Chinese law.
+His journal articles and book chapters have appeared in highly-recognized journals and books published in America, Britain, Canada, China, Germany, the Netherlands, and Switzerland, including the Journal of World Trade and Cornell International Law Journal.

 His research has been quoted by scholars such as those from Oxford University, and the Max Planck Institute for Intellectual Property, Competition and Tax Law.

-Besides conducting research at the WTO Secretariat, Heng has taught courses at the UNSW, Case Western Reserve University, University of Ottawa (Common Law Section 2008, Civil Law Section 2009), Yokohama National University, and Xiamen University (China) as visiting professor.
+Besides conducting research at the WTO Secretariat, Heng has taught courses at the UNSW, Case Western Reserve University, University of Ottawa (Common Law Section 2008, Civil Law Section 2009), Yokohama National University, China University of Political Science and Law, and Xiamen University (China) as visiting professor.
 He is also visiting professor at University of Cagliari, Italy and at the Sant'Anna School of Advanced Studies, Pisa.

 He has won a number of important awards including the Chinese Ministry of Education’s Outstanding Research Award in Humanities and Social Science in Higher Education Institutions, a triennially-awarded honour and the most important official research award in social sciences in China, and China Outstanding Law Research Award of China Law Society in 2011 and 2015, a triennially-awarded honour and one of the most important research awards in law in China.